International Junior Ranger Camp

 International Junior Ranger camp 2016

-The EUROPARC International Junior Ranger Camp – Register now!
+The EUROPARC International Junior Ranger Camp

 The International Junior Ranger Camp is a motivational and eye-opening experience for many young people across the continent.
 Here, they have the opportunity to make friends from across Europe who share a passion for nature and are involved in local Protected Areas.
 The camp has a full programme including nature conservation, environmental issues, and cultural heritage.
 Young people will discover a new Protected Area, be given responsibility to represent their park and their country, as well as contribute to the conservation of another Protected Area in a different part of Europe.